In fact, if the 2-time National BCS Champion LSU Tigers are playing…I’m just gonna turn my phone off.

 *Interception- an oopsie…a pass thrown to the offense that the other team (defense) catches.

-*Fumble- the offense goofs up and fumbles/drops the ball.
+*Fumble- a player goofs up and fumbles/drops the ball.
 If the defense recovers, they gain control of the ball and put their offense in to try and score.

 *Sack- the quarterback is tackled by the defense before he gets rid of the ball